SPC120/university/applied-developer-course/lab8-oraclecontentmanagement/content-management.md

 1. Select NewsArticle from the dropdown.
 2. Content Item Properties:
   - Name: Justin Lester
+  - Description (Optional): Patient with COVID-19, pneumonia and heart failure survives with the help of ECMO.
   - Author: Justin Lester
   - Date: 07/09/2022
   - Content: Patient with COVID-19, pneumonia and heart failure survives with the help of ECMO.